Is expansion blind to the spatial curvature?: Homogeneous and isotropic solution of the bi-connection theory

-Therefore, the solution necessarily needs to describe a flat universe, even before taking the limit.
-This is a rough derivation of the result in \citep{2022_Vigneron_c}, for the specific case of a homogeneous and isotropic solution, stating that no NR limit of the Einstein equation exists for a solution describing a non-Euclidean spatial topology.\saut
+Therefore, the solution necessarily needs to describe a flat universe.
+This is a rough derivation of the result in \citep{2022_Vigneron_c} for the specific case of a homogeneous and isotropic solution, stating that no non-relativistic limit of the Einstein equation exists for a solution describing a non-Euclidean spatial topology.\saut

-The role of the reference spacetime curvature added in Einstein's equation is to allow for this limit to be possible.
-In the present case of a homogeneous solution, the term $\T\Top$ adds an effective density in Friedmann's equation, which, as shown in section~\ref{sec::homo_iso}, cancels the spatial curvature term.
-The consequence is that the expansion law does not feature anymore the negative order in $1/c^2$, and therefore in the NR limit we only obtain~\eqref{eq::bite1}, without the zero curvature constraint~\eqref{eq::bite2}, i.e. without constraining the topology to be Euclidean.
-For this reason, we expect the expansion law~\eqref{eq::H2_bi-metric} to hold for any relativistic theory admitting a NR limit in any topology, i.e. not only with our bi-metric theory.
+The role of the reference spacetime curvature added in the Einstein equation is to allow for this limit to be possible.
+In the present case of a homogeneous solution, the term~$\T\Top$ adds an effective density in the Friedmann equations, which, as shown in Sec.~\ref{sec::homo_iso}, cancels the spatial curvature term.
+The consequence is that the expansion law does not feature the negative order in $1/c^2$ anymore, and therefore, from the Taylor series, we only obtain~\eqref{eq::bite1} without the zero curvature constraint~\eqref{eq::bite2}, i.e. without constraining the topology to be Euclidean.
+For this reason, we expect the expansion law~\eqref{eq::H2_bi-connection} to hold for any relativistic theory admitting a non-relativistic limit in any topology, i.e. not only with the bi-connection theory of \citep{2022_Vigneron_c}.